oddbird/popover-polyfill/README.md

 ```

 Note that default styles will not be applied to shadow roots.
-Each root will need to include the styles explicitly.
+Each root node will need to include the styles on its separately.

 ### With npm